The Best Thrift Stores in Northern Virginia Guide

 1 – Nalls Produce (7310 Beulah St, Kingstowne)

 Serving the Northern Virginia region since 1961, Nalls Produce is a garden center that also sells local produce and dairy, gardening supplies, and flowers.
-This year, Nalls Produce’s popular Pumpkin Hill opens on September 27 and their iconic pumpkin wall has been open since early September.
+This year, Nalls Produce’s popular Pumpkin Hill and their iconic Pumpkin Wall opens in September 2026.

 2 – Burke Nursery & Garden Center (9401 Burke Rd, Burke)

 Burke Nursery & Garden Center has all-things gardening and landscaping at your service!
-From September 20, 2025-November 6, 2025, Burke Nursery is hosting their annual Pumpkin Patch Photo Contest open to all who visit their pumpkin patch and fall market.
+Burke Nursery’s Pumpkin Patch will open in October 2026 and they will likely host their annual photo contest, which is open to all who visit their pumpkin patch and fall market.

 3 – Cox Farms (15621 Braddock Rd, Centreville)

-A family-owned farm that has been a Fall Northern Virginia tradition for decades, Cox Farms‘ popular Fall Festival is open to people of all ages to enjoy some Fall fun from September 20, 2025-November 9, 2025!
-For those who love a bit of horror this Halloween, then be sure to check out Fields of Fear from September 26, 2025-November 8, 2025.
+A family-owned farm that has been a Fall Northern Virginia tradition for decades, Cox Farms‘ popular Fall Festival is open to people of all ages to enjoy some Fall fun from September 19, 2026-November 8, 2026!
+For those who love a bit of horror this Halloween, then be sure to check out Fields of Fear from September 25, 2026-November 7, 2026.
 All guests must have a ticket upon entry to either the Fall Festival or Fields of Fear.

 4 – Great Country Farms (34345 Snickersville Turnpike, Bluemont)

-A popular Northern Virginia pick-your-own farm in the Spring/Summer season as well, Great Country Farms hosts popular Fall events from September 1-early November, 2025 including Pumpkin Picking and a Corn Maze.
+A popular Northern Virginia pick-your-own farm in the Spring/Summer season as well, Great Country Farms hosts popular Fall events from September 1-early November, 2026 including Pumpkin Picking (which begins in mid-September), apple picking, and a Corn Maze.
 It is worth noting that tickets must be purchased upon entry.

 5 – Temple Hall Farm Pumpkin Patch & Sunflower Fields (15855 Limestone School Rd, Leesburg)

 A Northern Virginia park, Temple Hall Farm Regional Park offers fun nature escapes and outdoor activities all year-round.
-From September 27, 2025-November 2, 2025, Temple Hall Farm Pumpkin Patch & Sunflower Fields take over the park making it the ultimate Fall festival for all!
+From late September 2026- early November 2026, Temple Hall Farm Pumpkin Patch & Sunflower Fields will take over the park making it the ultimate Fall festival for all!

 6 – Pumpkin Village Fall Fest (19246 James Monroe Hwy, Leesburg)

 Known as Loudoun’s Favorite Fall Festival, Pumpkin Village Fall Fest has been bringing families together for 20+ years with several family-friendly activities from slides to moon bounces and a petting zoo.
-For the 2025 season, Pumpkin Village Fall Fest will take place September 20-November 4 and is ticketed.
+For the 2026 season, Pumpkin Village Fall Fest will take place September 12-November 8 and is ticketed.

 7 – Reston Farm Garden Market (10800 Baron Cameron Ave, Great Falls Crossing)

 Reston Farm Garden Market has ultra-friendly staff and an excellent selection of all-things gardening and landscaping.
-To enjoy some Fall fun, Reston Farm Garden Market hosts a ticketed family-friendly Fall Festival which will occur from September 27, 2025-October 27, 2025 and has a petting zoo, train ride, inflatables, and pumpkin picking.
+To enjoy some Fall fun, Reston Farm Garden Market typically hosts a ticketed family-friendly Fall Festival.

 8 – Heather Hill Gardens (8111 Ox Road, Fairfax Station)